 The 4-day week has a positive effect on employee productivity.
 With the extra day off, your staff is more rested and this is reflected in their efficiency and concentration level.
 This measure is also a source of motivation.

-Thanks to the flexibility of the 4-day week, employees can better manage their time.
-They are therefore less stressed and more fulfilled, which has a direct impact on the absenteeism rate.
-The benefits of such an initiative are not only for the company as a whole, but also for the planet, at a time when energy consumption is becoming a major issue.
+Thanks to the flexibility offered by the 4-day workweek, employees can better manage their schedules.
+As a result, they experience less stress and greater fulfillment, which has a direct impact on absenteeism rates.
+The benefits of such an initiative extend to the entire company, as well as to the planet, at a time when energy consumption is becoming a major issue.

 Attracting new talent

-In the hotel and restaurant industry, this figure is 76%, compared to 58% in 2019.
-However, only 6% of companies in the sector have implemented such an organization.
-You now understand how the 4-day week is a strong argument to encourage new talent to work alongside you, allowing you to face the staff shortage.
+In the hospitality industry, this figure stands at 76%, up from 58% in 2019.
+However, only 6% of companies in the sector have implemented such a work arrangement.
+You can now see why the 4-day workweek is a compelling argument for encouraging new talent to work with you, thereby helping you address staff shortages.

 👉 Going further: 9 tips for finding restaurant staff